 How Undocumented Students Can Pay For College

 As an undocumented student, paying for college may be one of the greatest challenges you are likely to face.
 Whether you’re planning to attend online college or you’re seeking a traditional campus, you’ll face a number of challenges unique to your situation as an undocumented student.
 We outline some of these challenges and offer access to a few important resources including tips on navigating your FAFSA, finding alternative channels for student aid, shopping for scholarships and identifying cost-effective opportunities for a high-quality education.
-Read on for tips and resources that can help you finance a quality college education.

 How Colleges Can Help Undocumented Students

 According to a McClatchy-Marist Poll conducted in February of 2017, 80% of Americans surveyed support a path to citizenship for undocumented immigrants.
 This means that the majority of Americans are looking for ways to help.
 You may be especially compelled to help if you are the classmate, teacher, counselor or administrator of undocumented students.
 This makes you part of a community, and as such, an important source of support, protection and advocacy for the undocumented, immigrant and refugee students in your class or on your campus.
 There are steps you can take to improve outreach, to help support cultural acclimation, and to contribute to the safety, security and normalized status of undocumented or immigrant students.
-Read on to find out how you can help.